 As a brief overview, NumPy is a scientific library for the popular coding language, Python.
-You might be wondering what is np arange?
+You might be wondering np arange?
 NumPy arange is a function that’s useful for completing arrays of numbers and data.
 NumPy actually stands for Numerical Python.
 To use the NumPy function, you need to have Python installed on your computer.
 You then install the NumPy library and follow the steps listed.
 You can use this function for a variety of work in the tech field.
 This expands to research, any type of coding, software engineering, or for reviewing statistical data.
 As you learn to use the NumPy arange function, it offers you the tool to manipulate arrays and improve your tech-related work life.

 Step 1: Start a new Python script.